 In 2009, Switzerland hosted the IIHF World Championship for the tenth time.

-In 2010, The Swiss Federal budget reached 62.8 billion Swiss francs, 11.35% of GDP.
+In 2010, the Swiss Federal budget reached 62.8 billion Swiss francs, which was 11.35% of GDP.

 Following the Fukushima nuclear disaster, in 2011 the government announced plans to end the use of nuclear energy in the following 20 to 30 years.

-In 2012, 34.7% of the permanent resident population aged 15 or over had an immigrant background.
+In 2012, 34.7% of the permanent resident population aged 15 or over, had an immigrant background.

-In 2012, Zurich Airport handled 22.8 million passengers.
+In 2012, Geneva Airport handled 13.9 million passengers.

 In 2013, Switzerland became World Vice-Champion in ice hockey.